n8n-io/n8n-docs/docs/integrations/builtin/credentials/microsoft.md

 - Generate a new client secret in your application.
 Refer to the instructions in [Add credentials](https://learn.microsoft.com/en-us/graph/auth-register-app-v2#add-credentials){:target=_blank .external-link}.
 - Copy the secret's **Value** and add it as the **Client Secret** in n8n.

+## Service-specific settings

+The following services require some extra information for OAuth2:

+### Dynamics

+Dynamics OAuth2 also requires these fields:

+- Your **Domain**
+- Select the Dynamics datacenter **Region** you're within: Refer to the [Microsoft Datacenter regions documentation](https://learn.microsoft.com/en-us/power-platform/admin/new-datacenter-regions){:target=_blank .external-link} for more information on the options and corresponding URLs.

+### Microsoft (general)

+The general Microsoft OAuth2 also requires these fields:

+- **Scope**: Provide a space-separated list of scopes for this credential.
+Refer to [Scopes and permissions in the Microsoft identity platform](https://learn.microsoft.com/en-us/entra/identity-platform/scopes-oidc){:target=_blank .external-link} for a list of possible scopes.

+### Outlook

+Outlook OAuth requires also requires these fields:

+- Select whether to **Use Shared Inbox**: The API supports accessing a user's primary email inbox or a shared inbox.
+Turning this on indicates that the credential should access a shared inbox.
+If selected, you'll also need:
+    - **User Principal Name**: Enter the target user's UPN or ID.